partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: That voice...

-Earb: Someone helllp meeee!
+Muku: Someone helllp meeee!

-Earb: Ahhh, won't someone return my ear-mon!
+Muku: Ahhh, won't someone return my ear-mon!

 Cukeman: Cyu-cyu-cyu-cyuke!

 Cukeman: If you want it back so bad, why dont'cha come on down from da tree and get it?
 Haw haw!

-Earb: Ohhh...
+Muku: Ohhh...

 Cukeman: Cyu-cyu-cyuke!
 Haw haw!
 What's wrong?
 Come on dowwwwn!

-Earb: I'M SCARED!
+Muku: I'M SCARED!
 Someone help meeeeee!

 Clock: Why, that bear is...